 It’s been longer than 21 days since the IRS has received my tax return and I have not received my tax refund.
 What’s happening?

 Some tax returns take longer than others to process depending on your tax situation.
-Some of the reasons it may take longer are incomplete information, an error, or the IRS needs to review it further.
+Some of the reasons it may take longer include incomplete information, an error, or the IRS may need to review it further.

-The Protecting Americans from Tax Hikes (PATH) Act, signed into law in December 2015, requires the IRS to hold tax refunds that include Earned Income Tax Credit (EITC) and Additional Child Tax Credit (ACTC) until February 15, 2017 regardless of what method you used to file your taxes.
-The IRS began accepting and processing tax returns when they opened for the season on January 29, 2018.
-Tax refunds for those who claim Earned Income Tax Credit or Additional Child Tax Credit will begin to be issued on February 15, 2018, so there’s no need to wait!
+The Protecting Americans from Tax Hikes (PATH) Act, signed into law in December 2015, requires the IRS to hold tax refunds that include Earned Income Tax Credit (EITC) and Additional Child Tax Credit (ACTC) until February 15, 2019, regardless of what method you used to file your taxes.
+The IRS began accepting and processing tax returns when they opened for the season on January 28, 2019.
+Tax refunds for those who claim Earned Income Tax Credit or Additional Child Tax Credit will begin to be issued on February 15, 2019, so there’s no need to wait!
 The sooner you e-file your tax return, the sooner you’ll get your tax refund.
-The IRS expects the earliest that taxpayers claiming the EITC or ACTC will start seeing tax refunds is February 27 if taxpayers chose e-file with direct deposit and there are no other issues with their tax return.
+The IRS expects that the earliest that taxpayers claiming the EITC or ACTC will start seeing tax refunds is February 27, 2019, if taxpayers chose e-file with direct deposit and there are no other issues with their tax return.

 I requested my money be automatically deposited into my bank account, but I was mailed a check.
 What happened?